-For that purpose, if the institution is an invested company of JST, the application must complete the special remark's column of the proposal to declare that an invested company is included in institution.
+For that purpose, if the institution is an invested company of JST, the application must complete the I application form "8.
+Management of conflicts of interest" to declare that an invested company is included in institution.

 Furthermore, this management is implemented to guarantee the fairness and transparency of the process on the side of JST.
 It is not disadvantageous to have accepted funds from JST in the process of the adoption in this program.
 Applicants are asked to be cooperative in JST's management of conflicts of interest.